Stress Education And Reservation

 The psychomotor domain suffered due to

-A] Almost total lack of opportunities to actually participate in skillful activities such as drawing, painting, sewing, sculpturing, carpentry, knitting, weaving, music, agriculture, horticulture, other handicrafts, various sports, performing arts, etc.
+A] Almost a total lack of opportunities to participate in skillful activities such as drawing, painting, sewing, sculpturing, carpentry, knitting, weaving, music, agriculture, horticulture, other handicrafts, various sports, performing arts, etc.

-It is important to realize that promotion of the psychomotor domain is evident but in its caricature form.
+It is important to realize that the promotion of the psychomotor domain is evident but in its caricature form.
 It has no concrete economic realistic basis.
-The activities have no economic incentive and no productive element.
-Apart from the defects in the three domains, the other two domains, viz. spiritual and productive, have not TOTALLY ABSENT in the education.
-The spiritual domain that imparts universal perspective and globally beneficial outlook; incorporates inner blossoming of an individual through introspection, heart to heart communication (not merely discussion and arguments), mutual understanding, and blossoming of the teachers and students together; through one of a universal practices; viz.
+The activities have no financial incentive and no productive element.
+Apart from the defects in the three domains, the other two domains, viz. spiritual and productive, are not ABSENT in education.
+The spiritual domain that imparts a universal Perspective and globally beneficial outlook incorporates the inner blossoming of an individual through introspection, heart-to-heart communication (not merely discussion and arguments), mutual understanding, and blossoming of the teachers and students together through one of the universal practices; viz.
 NAMASMARAN.
-Thus the spiritual domain is a key to conquering lust, whims, fancies, pride, arrogance, callousness, contempt, ungratefulness, prejudices, jealousy, hatred, meanness, meekness, beggary, cheating, stealing, treachery, and so on; it is never made available to the teachers, students, and the others; associated with education.
+Thus, the spiritual domain is key to conquering lust, whims, fancies, pride, arrogance, callousness, contempt, ungratefulness, prejudices, jealousy, hatred, meanness, meekness, beggary, cheating, stealing, betrayal, and so on; it is never made available to the teachers, students, and the others; associated with education.

-The present education system in India lacks the other important domain, viz. the productive domain that empowers the people concerned with education.
-This prevents a huge section of society, such as teachers, students, clerks, servants, sweepers, and many others such as education inspectors, from being creative and productive.
-In addition, it causes colossal loss of space, electricity, construction cost, and so on.
-In addition, the typical emphasis on rote learning leads to phenomenal waste of “educational material” such as paper, bags, pencils, ball pens, etc.
+The present education system in India lacks the other important, productive domain that empowers the people concerned with education.
+This prevents a huge section of society, such as teachers, students, clerks, servants, sweepers, and many others, such as education inspectors, from being creative and productive.
+In addition, it causes colossal loss of space, electricity, construction costs, and so on.
+In addition, the typical Emphasis on rote learning leads to a phenomenal waste of “educational material” such as paper, bags, pencils, ball pens, etc.

 It has to be appreciated that billions of rupees are spent on the unproductive or rather counterproductive exercise of construction, decoration, and maintenance of schools and colleges, electricity, and so-called educational material, payment of millions of teachers and other staff members engaged, and exams conducted to test the “capacity and merit of rote learning.”
-This way, we weaken the national economy, jeopardize the developmental activities.
+This way, we weaken the national economy and jeopardize developmental activities.

-It also causes economic loss to everyone involved in education; while suppressing and starving their all three domains nurtured in productive activity.
-This is a single most important cause of
+It also causes economic loss to everyone involved in education while suppressing and starving all three domains nurtured in productive activity.
+This is the single most important cause of

 1] Reduction in the dignity of labor amongst those who continue to learn, as well as a reduction in the income of the concerned families and the nation